UiL-OTS-labs/essay-annotation/README.md

 # essay-annotation
-Parses essay annotation into Alpino XML and back
+Parses essay annotation into FoLiA XML and back